CommonAccord/Git-and-Cmacc-for-Legal/README.md

 1. Introduction:

-  1. Need for collaborative publishing.
+  1. Need for collaborative publishing for legal is very strong

+    * Same iterative improvements as for software (many eye balls, experience, etc.)

+    * Plus: legal is non-deterministic - re-use is how we increase predictability

-  1. Weaknesses of alternative publishing methods.
+  1. Weaknesses of alternative publishing methods

+    *  Word processing ping-pong; document assembly; standards bodies; legislation

-  1. Fit with smart contracts, with P2P (identity), and with legal codification.
+  1. Fit with smart contracts, with P2P (identity), with blockchains, with IoT, and with legal codification

-  1. Governance goals.
+  1. Governance goals

    1. No liability.
 Review carefully the source of information (git preserves provenance), motivations and competence of authors, etc.